telekom/gateway-kong-charts/README.md

 ### Database

 No detailed configuration is necessary.
-PostgreSQL will be deployed together with StarGate.
+PostgreSQL will be deployed together with the Gateway.
 You should change the default passwords!

 ### Routes, Services, etc. via job